 fMRI results

-We found a main effect of both conditions in the vmPFC, bilateral striatum, posterior cingulate cortex (PCC) and bilateral insula (pFWE > 0.05 for the whole brain, see Figure 6 and Supplementary Table S-D).
-Comparing stress and control condition revealed a higher activation in right insula during stress compared to control condition, which was trendwise correctable for the task main effect ([46 4 10], t = 4.02, pFWE = 0.068, see Figure 7).
+We found a main effect of RPE combined over both conditions in the vmPFC, bilateral striatum, posterior cingulate cortex (PCC) and bilateral insula (pFWE < .05 for the whole brain, see Figure 6 and Supplementary Table S-D).
+Comparing stress and control condition revealed a higher activation in right insula during stress compared to control condition, which was trendwise correctable for the task main effect ([46 4 10], t = 4.02, pFWE = .068, see Figure 7).
 The opposite contrast CT>ST did not result in significant activation.

 Figure 6: Main task effect